helsbels-del/Nod-to-the-COD/README.md

 #### Model Failure Criteria

-- If COD readings deviate by more than 50% fronm the predicted values in more than 30% of operational days over a 3 month period of use.
+- If COD readings deviate by more than 50% from the predicted values in more than 30% of operational days over a 3 month period of use.
 - R2 score consistently below 0.5 during validationa nd real-world monitoring.

 ### Model Output